 Communication

 As with any other standard reporting systems, usage of CAC-DRS categories leads to better and more effective communication with the referring physicians.
 Instead of an absolute score used currently with variable reporting of AS grading, standardized CAC-DRS categories will lead to more uniform reporting both among cardiac and general radiologists[14].
-Although simple absolute CAC score is often enough for specialist (cardiologists), it is confusing for the non-specialists regarding the further management and referral decisions.
-CA-DRS definitely help the non-specialists to make quicker and more appropriate referrals using the categories as compared to conventional reports.
-Even for specialists, the standard template reports saves time in identifying the key information from the long report during their busy clinics.
-With the routine use of CAC-DRS, it is expected that there will be a significant drop in phone calls from the clinical colleagues complaining about inconclusive reports and also it becomes easy for the trainees and junior staff to learn and report in a standardized format within a short time.
+Although the simple absolute CAC score is often enough for specialists (cardiologists), it is confusing for non-specialists regarding further management and referral decisions.
+CA-DRS definitely helps non-specialists make quicker and more appropriate referrals using the categories as compared to conventional reports.
+Even for specialists, the standard template report saves time in identifying the key information from the long report during their busy clinics.
+With routine use of CAC-DRS, it is expected that there will be a significant drop in phone calls from clinical colleagues complaining about inconclusive reports.
+Also, it will be easy for trainees and junior staff to learn and report in a standardized format within a short time.

 Clarity and details

-CAC-DRS do not stop just at providing risk categories.
-Final category includes the method used for CAC score, either Agatston or visual estimation which is important to know to understand the reliability and reproducibility of the scores.
-Also it mentions the number of vessels involved in the form of modifiers (N).
-This is important as in addition to total calcium score, the number of vessels involved is linked with the prognosis in the Multi-Ethnic Study of Atherosclerosis involving more than 6000 men and women[18,19].
-This in turn will reflect in the management as for example in patients with AS 98 involving all 4 vessels will be categorized as CAC-DRS A1/N4.
+CAC-DRS does not stop just at providing risk categories.
+The final category includes the method used for CAC score, either Agatston or visual estimation, which is important to know to understand the reliability and reproducibility of the scores.
+Also, it mentions the number of vessels involved in the form of modifiers (N).
+This is important, as in addition to total calcium score, the number of vessels involved is linked with the prognosis in the Multi-Ethnic Study of Atherosclerosis involving more than 6000 men and women[18,19].
+This in turn will reflect the management of, for example, patients with AS 98 involving all four vessels, who will be categorized as CAC-DRS A1/N4.
 Based on the category, the recommended treatment is only moderate intensity statins.
-However one might consider adding low dose aspirin in an individual patient due to involvement of 4 vessels which is an additive risk to total CAC score although the CA-DRS category remains the same.
+However, one might consider adding low dose aspirin in an individual patient due to involvement of four vessels, which is an additive risk to total CAC score, although the CA-DRS category remains the same.

 Clinical management

 The most attractive component in the CAC-DRS is the addition of management recommendations based on CAC score.
 This can be considered both as a strength and limitation.
 Strengths are discussed here and limitations in the next section.
-Most of these recommendations are expert opinion with some support from the 2013 ACC/AHA Prevention Guidelines[5].
-CAC score has been proven to be one of the strongest predictors of ASCVD risk in asymptomatic population.
-CAC-DRS 0 has a very high negative predictive value and called “Power of Zero” and helps in downgrading the risk of patients who might be considered high risk based on other parameters[20,21].
+Most of these recommendations are from expert opinion with some support from the 2013 ACC/AHA Prevention Guidelines[5].
+CAC score has been proven to be one of the strongest predictors of ASCVD risk in the asymptomatic population.
+CAC-DRS 0 has a very high negative predictive value, called “Power of Zero”, and helps in downgrading the risk of patients who might be considered high risk based on other parameters[20,21].
 CAC score is being used to guide preventive pharmacotherapy using statins and aspirin in asymptomatic patients.
-High intensity statins therapy is recommended in any patients with a CAC > 300, Moderate to high intensity statins with CAC 100-299 and moderate intensity statins therapy with CAC 1-99.
-Aspirin (81 mg) is recommended with CAC > 100 while the risk of bleeding complications may outweigh its benefits with CAC < 100 in the absence of other risk factors[9,22].
+High intensity statins therapy is recommended in any patients with a CAC > 300, moderate to high intensity statins with CAC 100-299, and moderate intensity statins therapy with CAC 1-99.
+Aspirin (81 mg) is recommended with CAC > 100, while the risk of bleeding complications may outweigh its benefits with CAC < 100 in the absence of other risk factors[9,22].

 Research and education